Learning Neural Networks by Neuron Pursuit: Neuron Pursuit

 where the training and test samples are drawn uniformly at random from the binary hypercube $\{\pm1\}^{50}$.
 The learning dynamics of neural networks for such functions has been extensively studied in recent works \citep{abbe_sgd,abbe_msp,suzuki_par}.

 \Cref{fig:sp_cube} depicts the test and training errors (top row), and the number of iterations required by the NP algorithm to fit the training data (bottom row).
-For sufficiently large number of samples, the NP algorithm achieves near-zero test error for both $g_1(\rvx)$ and $g_2(\rvx)$.
-Also, the number of iterations required by the NP algorithm for convergence increases in the beginning and then decreases and stabilizes.
-Notably, for $g_2(\rvx)$ with 1600 training samples, the NP algorithm fails to achieve small training error in many instances within 31 iterations, which is sufficient number of iterations when learning with more or less samples.
+Similar to the above hypersphere experiments, the NP algorithm achieves near-zero test error for sufficiently large number of samples, and number of iterations required by NP exhibits the same non-monotonic behavior.
+Notably, for $g_2(\rvx)$ with 1600 training samples, the NP algorithm fails to achieve small training error in many instances within 31 iterations, which is a sufficient number of iterations when learning with more or fewer samples.
 This again demonstrates that fitting the training data using the NP algorithm is comparatively harder in the intermediate sample regime than low-sample or high-sample regimes.

-Compared to gradient descent, the NP algorithm performs similarly on $g_1(\rvx)$, with both algorithms achieving small test error for similar number of samples.
-For $g_2(\rvx)$, the NP algorithm requires fewer samples than gradient descent to achieve small test error.
-It is also worth noting that learning $g_1(\rvx)$ requires fewer samples than $g_2(\rvx)$, for both the algorithms, where, $g_1(\rvx)$ is a sum of second- and fourth-order polynomial and $g_2(\rvx)$ is a fourth-order polynomial.
+Compared to GD, the NP algorithm performs similarly on $g_2(\rvx)$ but has slightly better performance on $g_1(\rvx)$.
+It is also worth noting that learning $g_1(\rvx)$ requires fewer samples than $g_2(\rvx)$, for both the algorithms, where $g_1(\rvx)$ is a sum of second- and fourth-order polynomial and $g_2(\rvx)$ is a fourth-order polynomial.
 For neural networks trained via gradient descent, this behavior has been attributed to the higher \emph{leap exponent} of $g_2(\rvx)$ \citep{abbe_msp}.
-It seems neural networks trained via the NP algorithm also exhibit similar behavior.
+It seems neural networks trained via the NP algorithm also exhibit similar behavior. \\ \textbf{Gaussian.} We train four-layer neural networks with activation function $\sigma(x) = \max(0.5x, x)$ to learn two target functions: